hut6/docker-cli-utils/README.md

 You will need to create a /hosts.yml inventory file (as per Deployer https://deployer.org/docs/hosts.html) and list all the hosts used for deployments.

 A VERSION file is also required.
-Version increments can be managed with the tag release script
+Version increments can be managed with the `tag-release` script.

 You will also need a custom recipe, Dockerbuild file, and at least one Docker Compose file for each project.
 Example files are available at https://github.com/hut6/2020-docker-prod-boilerplate